open2b/scriggo-site/site/templates/using.md

 # Using and itea

-The using statement can be used in combination with other statements and declarations to render a piece of code and use the rendered code via the predeclared identifier _itea_.
+The _using_ statement is used to evaluate a block of content and then use it, via a predeclared identifier named _itea_, in a statement or declaration.

 In this example: